codemagic-ci-cd/codemagic-docs/content/yaml/runninglocally.md

 weight: 9
 ---

 [codemagic-cli-tools](https://pypi.org/project/codemagic-cli-tools/) is a set of tools to simplify builds at Codemagic.
 They can be installed with pip (`pip3 install codemagic-cli-tools`) and run locally.

-Please view the full documentation at [CLI tools](https://github.com/codemagic-ci-cd/cli-tools/tree/master/docs#cli-tools)
+For more information, review the full documentation on [CLI tools](https://github.com/codemagic-ci-cd/cli-tools/tree/master/docs#cli-tools).

 {{<notebox>}}
 Requires: Python >= 3.7